Game Library: “Da Doo Ron Ron”

 Top Reads

-ImprovDr.com is entering its fifth calendar year and rapidly approaching its 350th blog entry!
+ImprovDr.com is entering its sixth calendar year and the blog library now contains hundreds of improv games and exercises with handy dandy cross references and searchable key words!
 I’ve reached back into the ever-growing archive of posts and identified the most popular entries with the widest reach.
 There’s been some shuffling and a few new entries advancing to the top five spots.
 Handy hyperlinks included for your convenience!

 Here are the top five Game Library entries:

-As always, you can go here for the Game Library, or here for the most up-to-date info about the future of the “A” to “Z” index of improv terms and concepts, or here to search the data base.
+As always, you can go here for the Game Library, or here for the most up-to-date info about the “A” to “Z” index of improv terms and concepts, or here to search the data base.

 Here’s looking forward to more improv and spontaneous musings!!
 Thank you for your readership and support.